IBCNServices/lab-kappa-docs/setup-mac.md

 When you start Zoom, login through "SSO", use the `ugent-be` domain and use your UGent email address.
 The first time you login, an account will be made for you automatically.
 For more instructions (only in Dutch) see [Zoom handleiding studenten](https://web.microsoftstream.com/video/2096e73b-f69b-4c84-b2da-a27e06da6d34?referrer=https:%2F%2Fonderwijstips.ugent.be%2Fnl%2Ftips%2Fzoom%2F) (login using your UGent email).

+## Slack installation

+* Download and install Slack from [https://slack.com/intl/en-be/downloads/mac](https://slack.com/intl/en-be/downloads/mac).

+Use the link in one of the announcements on Ufora to connect to the GDV workspace.

 ## Docker installation

 1. Install Docker Desktop for macOS from: